Bandwidth/bandwidth-cli/README.md

 used automatically for required fields if none are specified.
 For example, when [ordering](#order) a number, the default site and sip peer will be used if none are specified.

+*Note that defaults, as referred to in this CLI, is different from the default sip peer of a site, as referred to in the rest of the bandwidth API docs*

 usage:
 ```
 bandwidth default                                       //list all defaults
-bandwidth default <default-name>                  //print the value of a particular default
+bandwidth default <default-field>                       //print the value of a particular default
-bandwidth default <default-name> <default value>  //set a new default
+bandwidth default <default-field> <default-value>       //set a new default
-bandwidth default -d <default-name>               //delete a default
+bandwidth default -d <default-field>                    //delete a default
 ```
+Current accepted `<default-field>`s include `site`, `sippeer`, and `application`.

 switches/options
 | name      | Description | required |